satishkc7/satishkc7/README.md

 # 👋 Hi, I’m Satish K C.

 Welcome to my GitHub profile!
 I’m a **Data Scientist and Machine Learning Enthusiast** passionate about **Generative AI**, **NLP**, and solving real-world problems through data-driven insights.
-My background blends engineering precision and innovative problem-solving, transitioning from **Mechanical Engineering** to **Industrial Engineering** and finally into the exciting world of **AI and Data Science**.
+My background blends engineering precision and innovative problem-solving, transitioning from **Mechanical Engineering** to the exciting world of **AI and Data Science**.

 ---